-Written by Sabrina Dougall Updated on May 13, 2022 On this page Cheap Postage Meter Contracts Expand The cheapest postage meter rental deal is the Quadient IS-280 at $19.75 per month.
+Written by Sabrina Dougall Updated on January 17, 2023 On this page Cheap Postage Meter Contracts Expand The cheapest postage meter rental deal is the Quadient IS-280 at $19.75 per month.
 This adds up to just $237 for the year, which is far lower than many other postage meter contracts we've seen.With that said, there are other costs to bear in mind including postage costs (based on the volume of mail you'll send monthly), plus ink and stationary.
 The easiest way to calculate costs is to compare prices from a range of suppliers – answer a few quick questions and we'll request free quotes on your behalf.Besides, cheap monthly rental does not mean the lowest costs overall, because prices can rise sharply after introductory offers are over.But if you have low monthly mailing volume and you're willing to check your contract carefully there's no reason not to take advantage of cheap rental deals.
 Compare Quotes from Postage Meter Suppliers and Save Money Which brand of postage meter do you currently use?
 Quadient (NeoPost) None/Another brand It only takes a minute!The top three cheapest postage meter rental prices for 2023Quadient IS-280 – $19.75 per month Quadient's entry-level machine can process up to 18 LPM (letters per minute) and comes with an integrated 2lb scale that can be upgraded to 5lb.
 Ideal for small mailing rooms, this machine is one of the cheapest models on the market.
 FP PostBase Mini – $21.95 per month Rental price applies to 26 or 42 months' contract.
 With a processing speed of up to 17 LPM, it's not the quickest, but FP's PostBase mini is one of the most wallet-friendly postage meters around.
 With a color touchscreen and 5lb integrated scale, this model has the basic functions a small mailroom needs.
-Pitney Bowes SendPro Mailstation – $26.99 per month As one of the cheapest meters on the market, the Mailstation2 is ideal for any business looking to process low volumes of mail.
+Pitney Bowes SendPro Mailstation – $29.99 per month As one of the cheapest meters on the market, the Mailstation2 is ideal for any business looking to process low volumes of mail.
 As a relatively small machine, the Mailstation2 fits comfortably even in the smallest office spaces.
-How to get the cheapest postage meter costsThere are many factors to consider which can alter your monthly postage meter costs:Length of contractVolume of mail sentType of ink neededTerms of repair and maintenanceYou should check with your sales representative about every single cost involved in your upcoming postage meter contract, as many fees can get lost in the small print.Inks vary in price depending on machine model, brand and color (red or black).
+Prices correct as of January 2023 How to get the cheapest postage meter costsThere are many factors to consider which can alter your monthly postage meter costs:Length of contractVolume of mail sentType of ink neededTerms of repair and maintenanceYou should check with your sales representative about every single cost involved in your upcoming postage meter contract, as many fees can get lost in the small print.Inks vary in price depending on machine model, brand and color (red or black).
 While it is generally recommended to only buy ink from the postage meter manufacturers, many businesses buy from stationary stores without trouble (and save money).Postage meter suppliers are responsible for repair of their own machines.
 However, you should factor in downtime depending on whether or not you'll have to send the machine out for repair or have a technician come out to your premises.Longer contract = lower costsTypically, it is cheaper in the long-term to lease rather than rent a postage meter because the monthly price stays fixed.
 Often this means your postage rates remain constant even if the USPS raises its rates.
 However, leasing locks you in for a lengthy commitment, so be sure about your decision or you will be liable to buy out the remainder of your contract should you choose to leave early.
 You should also check your contract for an auto-renew clause which may enrol you on an expensive plan should you forget to cancel at the end of your deal.To discover which postage meter is the cheapest for your business needs, answer a quick quiz and we'll contact suppliers to send you bespoke quotes.It is cheaper to buy or rent a postage meter?A postage meter cannot be purchased in the United States; the US government and US Postal Service tightly regulate the industry and as a result, federal law forbids the private sale of them.That means your only option is hiring from approved vendors who lease or rent out postage meters.
-Sabrina Dougall Writer Sabrina writes about tech for business as well as consumer software.
-She covers topics ranging from digital marketing to ecommerce fulfilment, security systems, franking machines, and more.
-Having run her own successful small business, Sabrina knows first-hand how much there is to keep on top of.
-Writing with your company’s needs in mind, she distils truly useful product information (without the sales pitch).
+Written by: Sabrina Dougall Web Marketing Expert Sabrina is a business journalist whose career began in news reporting.
+She has a master’s in Investigative Journalism from City University London, and her work has appeared in The Times, The Daily Express, Money Saving Expert, Camen New Journal, Global Trade Review, and Computer Business Review.
+She specializes in writing about SEO (search engine optimization).
+Having run her own small business, Sabrina knows first-hand how critical digital marketing is to building a client base and local reputation.